Yoga For Beginners: Ashtanga Yoga

 At a moment when most of us are amid stress and depression, we need to master the technique of yogic breathing.
 Ashtanga Yoga is not only about performing postures but also about practicing bandhas and pranayamas.

 In Ashtanga, the postures are strung together with a breathing practice named Ujjayi Breathing—a textured audible inhalation and exhalation through the nose.
-Ujjayi breathing fuels metabolic fires, raise prana, revitalize the system, and more.
+Ujjayi breathing fuel metabolic fires, raise prana, revitalize the system, and more.
+Reap the health advantages of Ashtanga Yoga and Ujjayi breathing through practice.

 4. Brings Stability and Harmony

-There are many Ashtanga Yoga poses that help enhances your balance and stability.
-They help one tap into the strengthening of deep muscles that coordinate the body's separate parts into a unified whole.
+There are many Ashtanga Yoga poses that help to enhance your balance and stability.
+A great deal of work is needed in the practice of improving balance.
+It helps one to tap into the strengthening of deep muscles that coordinate the body's separate parts into a unified whole.

-When practicing balancing pose, the focus point ‘Drishti’ plays an important role.
+When practicing balancing pose, the focus point "Drishti" plays an important role.
 In a wider context, it implies where we're spending our energy.
-We also use other sensory stimuli, such as the senses of touch or hearing, etc. However, the sense of vision is our prime way of maintaining stability in our surroundings.
+We also use other sensory stimuli, such as the senses of touch or hearing, etc. However, the sense of vision is our prime way of maintaining stability about our surroundings.

 5. Generates Internal Body Heat